Bhumika611/product_scraper/README.md

 This repository contains a simple and readable script (no external API keys or complex setup) — perfect for demonstrations, learning web scraping basics, and adding to your GitHub portfolio.

-### PowerShell one-liner — create `README.md` automatically
-Open PowerShell in your `product_scraper` folder and paste this (it writes the file exactly as above):

-# 🛒 Books-to-Scrape Product Scraper

-A small, internship-friendly Python scraper that extracts product details (book name, price, and rating) from the demo website **Books to Scrape** and saves the results to a CSV file.

-This repository contains a simple and readable script (no external API keys or complex setup) — perfect for demonstrations, learning web scraping basics, and adding to your GitHub portfolio.

 ## 🔧 Requirements
 - Python 3.x
 - Libraries: